leo08git/GodotVectorier/README.md

 # Discord server
 Please do NOT report any issues from GodotVectorier to the community responsible for the Unity version of Vectorier.
 There is a special discord server to GodotVectorier: https://discord.gg/uGpd4XS9N

+# Disclaimer
+The MIT license only applies for MY assets & scripts, ripped textures or sounds remain a property of Nekki.